What Are Personality Disorders?

 People with personality disorders have long-standing patterns of thinking and acting that differ from what society considers usual or normal.
 The inflexibility of their personality can cause great distress, and can interfere with many areas of life, including social and work functioning.
 People with personality disorders generally also have poor coping skills and difficulty forming healthy relationships.

-Unlike people with anxiety disorders, who know they have a problem but are unable to control it, people with personality disorders generally are not aware that they have a problem and do not believe they have anything to control.
-Because they often do not believe they have a disorder, people with personality disorders often do not seek treatment.
+Unlike people with anxiety or depressive disorders, who know they have a problem but are unable to control it, people with personality disorders often are not aware that they have a problem and do not believe they have anything to control.
+Because they often do not believe they have a problem, people with personality disorders often do not seek treatment.

 Schizoid personality disorder is one of a group of conditions called "Cluster 'A' " or eccentric personality disorders.
 People with these disorders often appear odd or peculiar.
 People with schizoid personality disorder also tend to be distant, detached, and indifferent to social relationships.
 They generally are loners who prefer solitary activities and rarely express strong emotion.
 Although their names sound alike and they might have some similar symptoms, schizoid personality disorder is not the same thing as schizophrenia.
 Many people with schizoid personality disorder are able to function fairly well, although they tend to choose jobs that allow them to work alone, such as night security officers, library, or lab workers.